pulumi/pulumi-hugo/themes/default/content/blog/deploy-aws-static-website-with-angular-components/index.md

 ## Modify the .yaml File

 We need to add a few lines of code to the Pulumi.yaml file.
-In the `resources` section, the code references the AWS Static Website component and sets the **sitePath** property to the location of the **dist** build directory.
+In the `resources` section, the code references the AWS Static Website component and sets the `sitePath` property to the location of the `dist` build directory.
 We also want to know the URL of the site once it’s deployed.
 That’s what the `outputs` section  does.
-The **websiteURL** parameter is one of the outputs that the AWS Static Website component provides.
-Here is an example screenshot of the .yaml file.
+The `websiteURL` parameter is one of the outputs that the AWS Static Website component provides.
+Replace the contents of `Pulumi.yaml` with the following code:

 ```yaml
 name: angular-static-website